TylerPetri/ReadMeGenerator5000/README.md

 ## Contributing

-There are many ways in which you can participate in the project, for example: * Submit bugs and fature requests to the email below, and help us verify as they are checked in * Review source code changes * Review the documentation and make pull requests for anything from typos to new content
+There are many ways in which you can participate in the project, for example:
+* Submit bugs and feature requests to the email below, and help us verify as they are checked in
+* Review source code changes
+* Review the documentation and make pull requests for anything from typos to new content

 ## Tests